Ways beyond the Classroom

 Poetic

-While dominant ways of creating and sharing knowledge struggle to be rational and serious to be legitimate, these methods embrace the creative, imaginative, and poetic side of learning and relating to each other.
+While dominant ways of creating and sharing knowledge struggle to be rational and serious to be legitimate, poetic methods embrace the creative, imaginative, and poetic side of learning and relating to each other.

 Processual